radareorg/radare2-book/radiff2/radiff_tool.md

              [...]

-And now the cool feature : radare2 supports graph-diffing, à la [DarunGrim](http://www.darungrim.org/), with the `-g` option.
-You can either give a symbol name, of specify two offsets in case the function you want to diff doesn't have the same name in both file.
+And here comes the cool feature : radiff2 supports graphical diffing, à la [DarunGrim](http://www.darungrim.org/).
+You can see it using `-g` option.
+This option requires either a symbol name as a parameter, or two offsets for corresponding files.
+The second variant is useful if a function you want to diff does not have the same name in both files.
+The output is in [Graphviz](http://graphviz.org/) graph description language.
+You can convert it to a picture with `dot` program from the Graphviz package.

-For example, `radiff2 -g main /bin/true /bin/false | xdot -` will show the differences between the main function of true and false.
-You can compare it to `radiff2 -g main /bin/false /bin/true` (Notice the order of the arguments) to get the two versions.
+For example, `radiff2 -g main /bin/true /bin/false | xdot -` will show differences between `main()` functions of `true` and `false` programs.
+You can also compare the picture against `radiff2 -g main /bin/false /bin/true |xdot -` result (notice a changed order of radiff2 options).

 This is the result:

 ![/bin/true vs /bin/false](true_false.png)

-The parts in yellow are indicating that some offsets are not matching, the grey one is a perfect match, while the red one highlight a strong difference.
-If you look closely, you'll see that the left one is `mov edi, 0x1; call sym.imp.exit`, while the right one is xor edi, edi; call sym.imp.exit.
+Yellow color indicates that some offsets inside of corresponding blocks being compared do not match.
+Grey-colored block is a perfect match.
+Red block highlights a huge difference of two compared blocks.
+If you look closely, you will see that the left red block has `mov edi, 0x1; call sym.imp.exit`, while the right one has `xor edi, edi; call sym.imp.exit`.
+Obviously that is because `true` always returns zero, and `false` always returns one.

-Binary diffing is an important feature for reverse engineering.
-It can be used to analyze [security updates](https://en.wikipedia.org/wiki/Patch_Tuesday), infected binaries, firmware changes and more..

-We have only shown the code analysis diffing functionality, but radare2 supports more sort of diffing between two binaries at byte level, deltified similarities and more to come.
+For now, we have only seen simple code analysis diffing functionality of radiff2.
+It supports more kinds of diffing between two binaries: at byte level, deltified similarities, and more to come.

-We have plans to implement more kinds of bindiffing functionalities into r2, and why not, add support for ascii art graph diffing and better integration with the rest of the toolkit.
+There are plans to implement more types of bindiffing functionality into r2, and (why not?) to support ASCII-art graphic output.
+Also, a better integration with the rest of the toolkit is a nice thing to have.